-Subsections (d) and (e) require the audit to include a include a sample copy, or a description, of two kinds of notifications, as detailed below.
+Subsections (d) and (e) require the audit to include a sample copy or a description of two kinds of notifications, as detailed below.
 These subsections are necessary to fulfill the Agency's statutory mandate to establish a process to ensure that audits are thorough and to define the scope of the audit.
 They require audits to include specific evidence of the kinds of gaps and weaknesses in a business's cybersecurity program that must be included in a cybersecurity audit.
 These subsections, together with subsections 7122(h) and (i), ensure that the most senior people in the business responsible for its cybersecurity program will be made aware of this evidence and how it fits into the business's cybersecurity posture.
 These subsections also benefit businesses, their auditors, and consumers by providing clear guidance and ensuring a baseline of consistent audit content.

-Specifically, subsection (d) requires the audit to include a sample copy, or a description, of any notification to a consumer that was required by Civil Code section 1798.82, subdivision (a).
+Specifically, subsection (d) requires the audit to include a sample copy or a description of any notification to a consumer that was required by Civil Code section 1798.82, subdivision (a).
 That subdivision of the Civil Code requires a business to disclose certain information to a consumer if certain personal information is reasonably believed to have been acquired by an unauthorized person.
 The information a business would have to disclose includes a plain language description of what happened, the information involved, what the business is doing, and what the consumer can do.
 (See Civ.
 Code, § 1798.82, subd. (d).)
-The details provided in this subsection ensure that the audit takes into account the instances of unauthorized access to consumers' personal information that were significant enough to trigger Civil Code section 1798.82, subdivision (a)'s breachnotification requirement.
+The details provided in this subsection ensure that the audit takes into account the instances of unauthorized access to consumers' personal information that were significant enough to trigger the breach-notification requirement in Civil Code section 1798.82, subdivision (a).
 Such breaches evidence the kinds of gaps and weaknesses in a business's cybersecurity program that must be included in a cybersecurity audit.
 (See subsections 7122(e)(2)-(3), 7123(c)(2)-(3).)

-Subsection (e) requires the audit to include a sample copy, or a description, of any notification to any agency with jurisdiction over privacy laws or other data processing authority in California, other states, territories, or countries of unauthorized access, destruction, use, modification, or disclosure of personal information; or unauthorized activity resulting in the loss of availability of personal information, as well as the dates and details of the activity that gave rise to the required notifications and any related remediation measures taken by the business.
-The details required by this subsection ensure that the audit takes into account the instances of unauthorized access, destruction, use, modification, or disclosure of personal information; or unauthorized activity resulting in the loss of availability of personal information that were significant enough to trigger notification to other agencies or data-processing authorities.
+Subsection (e) requires the audit to include a sample copy, or a description, of any notification to any agency with jurisdiction over privacy laws or other data processing authority in California, other states, territories, or countries of unauthorized actions related to personal information, as well as the dates and details of the activity that gave rise to the required notifications and any related remediation measures taken by the business.
+The details required by this subsection ensure that the audit takes into account the instances of unauthorized actions related to personal information that were significant enough to trigger notification to other agencies or data-processing authorities.
 Such instances evidence the kinds of gaps and weaknesses in a business's cybersecurity program that must be included in a cybersecurity audit.
 (See subsections 7122(e)(2)-(3), 7123(c)(2)-(3).)

 Subsection (f) clarifies that if a business has engaged in a cybersecurity audit, assessment, or evaluation that meets all of the requirements of Article 9, the business is not required to complete a duplicative cybersecurity audit, but the business must specifically explain how what it has already done meets all of the regulatory requirements.
 This subsection also clarifies that if what the business has done does not meet all of the requirements of Article 9, the business must supplement it with additional information required to meet all such requirements.
 This subsection is necessary to clarify that businesses can leverage cybersecurity audits, assessments, or evaluations that they have engaged in for other purposes to help meet their obligations under Article 9.
-It provides flexibility and reduces the burden on businesses, while ensuring that cybersecurity audits consistently meet the requirements in Article 9.
+It provides flexibility and reduces the burden on businesses,93 while ensuring that cybersecurity audits consistently meet the requirements in Article 9.

-§ 7124.
+Add § 7124.
 Certification of Completion.